 New Lenny Kravitz Song Inspired By President Obama Hatred

-Lenny Kravitz's stirring new track Black White America was inspired by American racists who threatened to kill President Barack Obama if he became U.S. President.
+Lenny Kravitz's stirring new track Black White America was inspired by American racists who threatened to kill Barack Obama if he became U.S. President.

 The Are You Gonna Go My Way singer was appalled by one TV documentary he saw shortly after Obama announced his intention to run for the White House - and it brought up all kinds of mixed emotions about his own mixed-race upbringing.